Join the community!

 On a macOS computer use Microsoft Remote Desktop Client for Mac (install from App Store), use this web feed URL and sign in with your TiU credentials (campus\TiU username)

-Every Friday after the 2nd Tuesday of the month the TiU HPC TiUs will be put offline for maintenance.
+Every Friday after the 2nd Tuesday of the month the TiU HPC servers will be put offline for maintenance.
 You will receive an email reminder each month.

 Do NOT run your analyses when maintenance is performed, because unsaved work will be lost.